Trogiken/DeMod-GTAV/README.md

 #### Some Suggestions for improvement
 * Optimize import usages
 * Check for out of place files inside folders (Right now the program only checks in the root directory of GTAV)
-* CLEAN UP THE CODE FOR FUCK SAKE!
+* CLEAN UP THE CODE!
 Looks like modern art in here with all the stackoverflow answers splashed everywhere